ros-tooling/setup-ros/README.md

         # https://ros.org/reps/rep-0003.html
         # https://ros.org/reps/rep-2000.html
         include:
-          # Kinetic Kame (May 2016 - May 2021)
+          # Melodic Morenia (May 2018 - May 2023)
-          - docker_image: ubuntu:xenial
+          - docker_image: ubuntu:bionic
-            ros_distribution: kinetic
+            ros_distribution: melodic
             # Setting ros_version is helpful to customize the workflow
             # depending on whether a ROS 1, or ROS 2 is being tested.
             # See 'if: ros_version ==' below for an example.
             ros_version: 1

-          # Melodic Morenia (May 2018 - May 2023)
-          - docker_image: ubuntu:bionic
-            ros_distribution: melodic
-            ros_version: 1

           # Noetic Ninjemys (May 2020 - May 2025)
           - docker_image: ubuntu:focal
             ros_distribution: noetic
             ros_version: 1

-          # Dashing Diademata (May 2019 - May 2021)
-          - docker_image: ubuntu:bionic
-            ros_distribution: dashing
-            ros_version: 2

-          # Eloquent Elusor (November 2019 - November 2020)
-          - docker_image: ubuntu:bionic
-            ros_distribution: eloquent
-            ros_version: 2

           # Foxy Fitzroy (June 2020 - May 2023)
           - docker_image: ubuntu:focal